nassim124/TAAJAxRS/README.md

 Do not hesitate to follow the same package structure that the package structure used by JHipster.

-Maxime provides you a more complete example https://github.com/maxleiko/taa-jpa.
+Maxime provides a more complete example https://github.com/maxleiko/taa-jpa.

 # Task 2.